 The Company selected the Black-Scholes-Merton option pricing model as the most appropriate fair value method for its stock-option awards and Employee Stock Purchase Plan.
-The option-pricing model requires a number of assumptions, of which the most significant are the fair market value of the underlying common stock, expected stock price volatility and the expected option term.
-Expected volatility was calculated based upon certain peer companies that the Company considered to be comparable.
+The option-pricing model requires a number of assumptions, of which the most significant are the fair market value of the underlying common stock, expected stock price volatility, and the expected option term.
+Expected volatility for stock-option awards was calculated based upon certain peer companies that the Company considered to be comparable.
+Expected volatility for Employee Stock Purchase Plan was calculated based upon the Company's stock prices.
 The expected option term represents the period of time that options granted are expected to be outstanding.
 The expected option term is determined based on the simplified method in accordance with SAB No. 110, as adequate historical experience is not available to provide a reasonable estimate.
 The simplified method will continue to apply until enough historical experience is available to provide a reasonable estimate of the expected term.
 The risk-free interest rate is based on the yield from U.S. treasury bonds with an equivalent term.
 The Company has not declared or paid any dividends on its common stock and does not expect to pay any dividends in the foreseeable future.